hydrusnetwork/hydrus/docs/downloader_parsers_formulae.md

 [![](images/edit_context_variable_formula_panel.png)](images/edit_context_variable_formula_panel.png)

 Hit the 'edit example parsing context' to change the URL used for testing.

-I have used this several times to stitch together file URLs when I am pulling data from APIs, like in the zipper formula example above.
-In this case, the starting URL is `https://a.4cdn.org/tg/thread/57806016.json`, from which I extract the board name, "tg", using the string converter, and then add in 4chan's CDN domain to make the appropriate base file URL (`https:/i.4cdn.org/tg/`) for the given thread.
-I only have to jump through this hoop in 4chan's case because they explicitly store file URLs by board name.
-Other imageboards might have a static `https://imageboard.org/file_store/` for all files, so it is a little easier.

 If you want to make some parsers, you will have to get familiar with how different sites store and present their data!